palewire/django-calaccess-technical-documentation/docs/apps/calaccess_scraped.rst

 django-calaccess-scraped-data
 =============================

-A Django app to scrape campaign finance data from the California Secretary of State’s `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`__ website.
+A Django app to scrape campaign-finance data from the California Secretary of State’s `CAL-ACCESS <http://www.sos.ca.gov/prd/cal-access/>`__ website.

 .. toctree::
    :maxdepth: 2